 Meet the Producers

 For our next ‘Meet the Producers’ feature we are off to County Clare, Ireland, to put some questions to Barry of Meere’s Pork Products.
-The Meere family have been producing sausages and puddings since 1975 and have achieved recognition along the way including a Gold Award for their white pudding at Blas na hEireann [Irish Food Awards] and Best Small Producer at the Irish Quality Food Awards.
+The Meere family has been producing sausages and puddings since 1975 and has achieved recognition along the way including a Gold Award for their white pudding at Blas na hEireann [Irish Food Awards] and Best Small Producer at the Irish Quality Food Awards.

 Meere’s Pork Products

 Meere’s Pork Products is a family business offering a unique range of traditional sausages, black and white pudding, all produced using recipes handed down through the generations from ‘Granny Meere’.
 So let’s find out some more…